scuzzydude/asimov/asimov.md

 Both.

 The tragedy is what stands out in my memory, what happened after.
-It was only half a year between the camp and the accident, but in a teenager's timeline it might have well been a decade.
+It was only half a year between the camp and the accident, but in a teenager's timeline it felt like a decade.

 There was a lot of expectation in the news and among Houston schoolteachers about a teacher in space.
 We were freshmen boys, I'm sure we mocked it.
-My youngest kid is that same age now, his disdain for teachers matches mine at that age, for the same reason.
+My youngest kid is that same age now.
+His disdain for teachers matches mine at that age, for the same reason.
 People are complex, and kids see things through their direct experience until they've experienced more.
 Raising teenagers sure does change your perspective on being a teenager.

 I have no memory of knowing that Dick Scobee was commander of the teacher-in-space mission ahead of the tragedy.
 I bet my mom told me and I tuned it out.
 That day, realizing what it meant after the accident, was sickening.
 That memory became a stake in my identity.
 How shallow we can really be.

 I can't blame teenagers for their thoughts on teachers and authority.
-Look how long it took me to realize the true value of this gift from June Scobee.[^124]
+Look how long it took me to realize the true value of this gift from June Scobee.[^125]

 Her gift was the greatest leverage in real terms anybody has ever given me.
 I raised a family and provided for them with this gift.
 I was 51 years old when I realized it.
 I was 14 when I went to that summer camp.
 37 years.
 I have made an entire life out of what June taught me I could do in a free summer camp.